【Important】We limit the number of visitors by Reservation Vouchers.

 Wash your hands with soap and clean your hands with hand sanitizer frequently.

-Keep a distance of about 2 meters or 6 feet from other people.
+Keep a distance from other people.

 Refrain from conversation as much as possible.
 Do not talk loudly.